azamb/docs-engineering-matrix/tech.md

 #### Engineer 1

-- Learning to detect when there is an incident vs what is a lower priority bug
+- Learning to detect when there is an incident vs a lower priority bug

 #### Intermediate